Taut foliations, left-orders, and pseudo-Anosov mapping tori

 \begin{prop} Assume \cref{ass:hyperbolic}.
 The stabilizers of $B_i^+$ and $B_i^-$ in $\pi_1(\MM)$ are both equal to the infinite cyclic group $\Stab(B_i^\pm)$ generated by a conjugate to the Dehn filling core $\corei$. $\Stab(B_i^\pm)$ preserves a circular order on the points of $B_i^+$. \end{prop} \begin{proof} Let $R$ be the relevant saddle region.
 Observe that $\Stab(R)=\Stab(B_i^+)=\Stab(B_i^-)$.
 Every leaf in $R$ is homeomorphic to a plane, and so has trivial stabilizer.
 Therefore, there is at most one element of $\Stab(R)$ mapping between lifts $\lambda_1,\lambda_2 \in \hatF$ of a leaf $\lambda \in R$.
 There is always a power of $K_i(\textbf{p};\textbf{q})$ which accomplishes this transformation, so $\Stab(R)$ consists only of such elements.
 The circular order on walls is the order in which they appear as sides of a fiber of the ideal polygon bundle structure on $R$. \end{proof}

 Let us now recall a standard fact about periodic orbits of $\phi$. \begin{lem} The non-planar leaves of $\Lambda$ are all cylindrical.
 Moreover, they are in correspondence with primitive periodic orbits of $\phi$.
 This correspondence is $k$-to-one for the leaves intersecting $\bd \guts$, where $k$ is the number of walls of the incident component of $\guts$.
-It is one-to-one for all other leaves. \end{lem} \begin{proof} Since $\phi$ preserves no closed curve, the intersection of any leaf in $\F^s$ with $\Sigma$ is either a prong (homeomorphic to $[0,\infty)$) or a copy of $\R$.
+It is one-to-one for all other leaves. \end{lem} \begin{proof} In what follows, we regard the various prongs of a singular leaf of $\F^s$ or $\F^s\cap \Sigma$ as separate leaves.\plabel{fix2:4} Since $\phi$ preserves no closed curve, the intersection of any leaf in $\F^s$ with $\Sigma$ is either a prong (homeomorphic to $[0,\infty)$) or a copy of $\R$.